uint/serbia/README.md

 }
 ```

-If *serbia* sees an array length given as a constant, it will generate custom
+If *Serbia* sees an array length given as a constant, it will generate custom
 serialize/deserialize code by default, without inspecting whether the constant
 is larger than 32 or not.
 This is a limitation of macros.